AuvaLab/itext2kg/README.md

 </p>

-A few-shot and scalable approach for building and continuously updating Temporal Knowledge Graphs (TKGs) from unstructured texts.

 ## Overview

-ATOM (AdapTive and OptiMized) addresses key limitations in current zero- and few-shot TKG construction methods by:
+Traditional static KG construction often overlooks the dynamic and time-sensitive nature of real-world data, limiting adaptability to continuous changes.
+Moreover, recent zero- or few-shot approaches that avoid domain-specific fine-tuning or reliance on prebuilt ontologies often suffer from instability across multiple runs, as well as incomplete coverage of key facts.

+To address these challenges, we introduce ATOM (AdapTive and OptiMized), a few-shot and scalable approach that builds and continuously updates Temporal Knowledge Graphs (TKGs) from unstructured texts.
+ATOM splits input documents into minimal, self-contained “atomic” facts, improving extraction exhaustivity and stability.
+From these atomic facts, atomic KGs are derived and then merged in parallel.

+In a nutshell, ATOM adresses these limitations by:

-- ✅ **Improving exhaustivity**: Capturing comprehensive fact coverage from longer texts (~31% gain on factual exhaustivity)
+- ✅ **Improving exhaustivity**: Capturing comprehensive fact coverage from longer texts (~31% gain on factual exhaustivity, ~18% improvement in temporal exhaustivity)
 - ✅ **Ensuring stability**: Producing consistent TKGs across multiple runs (~17% improvement)
-- ✅ **Enabling scalability**: Supporting large-scale dynamic temporal updates through parallel architecture (93.8% latency reduction vs. Graphiti)
+- ✅ **Enabling scalability**: Supporting large-scale dynamic temporal updates through parallel architecture

 ## Key Features

 ### Atomic Fact Decomposition

 ATOM decomposes unstructured text into **atomic facts** - short, self-contained snippets that convey exactly one piece of information.
 This addresses the "forgetting effect" where LLMs prioritize salient information in longer contexts while omitting key relationships.

 ### Dual-Time Modeling